I’ve worked with a lot of skinny fat clients and anytime we start chatting and discussing goals, the common question is,

 They are weak.

 I don’t mean to be mean or harsh, but it’s most likely the truth.

 So why should you focus on getting stronger?
 Because…

 First off, you will build muscle.

 When your focus is on getting stronger, you will be sending the signal to your body to want to make the heavier weight feel lighter next time, and the body will respond by working on gaining more muscle.

-With this added muscle, your body will start transforming before your eyes and your confidence will start to rise.
+With this added muscle, your body will start transforming before your eyes and your confidence will shoot through the roof!

 When you develop more muscle from getting stronger, your metabolism will speed up.

 Muscle is harder for your body to maintain than fat, so it needs more calories to keep it up and running.
 This is another way to say you will burn more calories by having more muscle.